heistak/your-code-displays-japanese-wrong/index.md

 ## OK, what’s wrong?

-Kanji, also known as Hanzi, Hanja or just Han Characters, is a set of logographic characters that originated in China but are now also used in Japan, Korea, and Taiwan.
-It consists of several thousand characters, each having their own glyph (glyph is a typographical term which refers to the appearance of a character, as opposed to the meaning.)
+Kanji, also known as Hanzi, Hanja or just Han Characters, is a set of logographic characters that originated in China but are also used in Japan, Korea, Taiwan, etc. It consists of several thousand characters, each having their own glyph (glyph is a typographical term which refers to the appearance of a character, as opposed to the meaning.)

 The Kanji glyph sets used in Chinese, Japanese, and Korean -- commonly abbreviated to CJK -- each look mostly similar to each other, but have large numbers of characters that must look distinctly different.
 For instance, here are the Japanese, Simplified Chinese, and Traditional Chinese glyph variants of the character that represents *knife edge*: